 Scarborough Integrative Health is an integrative clinic that practices patient-centered, proactive medicine.
 With a diverse background in standard and integrative medical testing and treatments, Drs Aguiar, and Zarembka bring a wealth of experience and knowledge to the care of each patient.
-Whether you are seeking care for Lyme and tick-borne co-infections, hormonal concerns, digestive health, or any of the many diagnoses they are skilled in treating, our doctors will take the time to understand your story and get to the root of your concern.
+Whether you are seeking care for tick-borne illness, hormonal concerns, digestive health, or any of the many diagnoses they are skilled in treating, our doctors will take the time to understand your story and get to the root of your concern.

 Jacob Aguiar, ND